28 April 1990

 to nag at you when you miss clear opportunities like

-was relieved when we put one in.
-It worried me that
+I was relieved when we put one in.
+It worried

 15 minutes powering a Croft free kick in after keeper

-minutes later with a smartly struck corner which the
+later with a smartly struck corner which the big man

-big man smashed past O'Hanlon.
-McNally had done his
+smashed past O'Hanlon.
+McNally had done his homework

-the restart Carl Dale, busy and dangerous throughout,
+restart Carl Dale, busy and dangerous throughout, pushed

-pushed a shot wide of O'Hanlon.
-Croft cannoned a drive
+a shot wide of O'Hanlon.
+Croft cannoned a drive off

-off defender Ronnie Robinson with ten minutes left
+defender Ronnie Robinson with ten minutes left but the

 more of promotion than avoiding the drop as dazzling